Guides & How To's

 Energy Consumption is High

 The complex mathematical proof of work algorithm completed by the miners rely on a lot of energy to quickly complete the problem and reach a consensus.
-To get the job done, the computers involved utilise high levels of power in order to process all the information.
+The computers involved use high levels of power to process all the information and get the job done.

 According to an academic paper called Bitcoin’s Growing Energy Problem by Alex de Vries, currently, the bitcoin network consumes at least 2.55GW of electricity – this is the same as the energy consumption in Ireland over the course of a year – which is only expected to grow as more nodes and users join the network.